 - Easily accessible data will need conditional policies stating when, where and by who the data can be accessed.

 - Plan the application migration to meet the needs of your security and business.

 Moving to the cloud makes sense for many companies.
 If you don't know if it's the best place to move your data or if it's an economical option for your organization, download our ebook below to help understand if the cloud could work for your current IT environment.

 6) Minimized resource costs

 Owning, managing and maintaining software is expensive.
-By leveraging the cloud and SaaS applications, organizations can shift their resources and costs back to their business.
+By leveraging the cloud and SaaS (Software as a Service) applications, organizations can shift their resources and costs back to their business.
 Software and associated hardware costs are bypassed as well.
 Additionally, management resource costs and on-going software maintenance expenses can be reduced or avoided.